MCreator/MCreator/plugins/mcreator-localization/help/default/feature/generation_condition.md

-Add a procedure with return value to have more conditions for the generation of this feature.
+Add a procedure with logic return value to have more conditions for the generation of this feature.

 This condition is checked BEFORE the placement modifiers in the feature builder.